actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Compression Feature Flags

 Feature flag `compress` has been split into its supported algorithm (brotli, gzip, zstd).
 By default, all compression algorithms are enabled.
-The new flags are:
+If you want to select specific compression codecs, the new flags are:

 - `compress-brotli`
 - `compress-gzip`
 - `compress-zstd`

-If you have set in your `Cargo.toml` dedicated `actix-web` features and you still want to have compression enabled.

 ## `web::Path`